After the feast last week, this week has been a bit of a famine. Still, there were one or two stories of note:

 Still on the subject of the entirely foreseeable, a survey by the Law Society has found that only four percent of young lawyers are interested in doing legal aid work, as mentioned in this post.
 Obviously, this is no surprise given the reduced scope of legal aid and the ever-reducing remuneration legal aid work offers.
 As was pointed out, this is even more of a problem for those entering the profession burdened with a large student debt.
 Nevertheless, it is also very depressing for the future of the profession and, more importantly, for the representation of the most needy in our society.
 It would appear that the future model for those lawyers wishing to help the less well off is to do non-legal aid work that will actually pay the bills, and offer what help they can to the needy on a pro bono basis.

 Someone who is definitely not needy is wealthy French property developer Didier Thiry.
-Hehas has been ordered to pay his ex-wife nearly £17 million, as reported here in this post.
+Hehas has been ordered to pay his ex-wife nearly £17 million.
 In the course of his judgment in the case Sir Peter Singer used the words ‘manipulative’, ‘sadistic’ and ‘unprincipled rogue’ in relation to Mr Thiry.
 In fact, Mr Thiry’s conduct of the litigation is a model of how not to behave in the course of financial remedies proceedings, as I explained here in this post.

 Sir Peter began his judgment by commenting upon how the bundle of documents prepared for the hearing had been substantially reduced, thereby in turn reducing the time required for the hearing.
 Over-sized bundles are, in fact, a common target for the opprobrium of judges these days, as witnessed by the case Seagrove v Sullivan, in which Mr Justice Holman complained of the “phenomenal amount of documentation”, including five large lever arch bundles of documents comprising over 2,000 pages, “two large bundles and one more slender bundle containing no less than 32 authorities” and, as if that were not bad enough, an additional five large lever arch files of additional documents, comprising another 1,500 pages.
 Mr Justice Holman ordered that if the parties were not able to settle the case then they must come back to the court the next day with one bundle of just 300 pages.
 The parties settled.